Cascading/cascading.compatibility/README.md

 If your distribution is not deployed to a maven repository, please see the FAQ on how to run the tests without one.

+If the tests have to run on a remote cluster, change the test settings at the bottom of your `build.gradle` file.

 ## Running a single test

 ```bash